-The major benefits will come from focusing in with true intention on your posture, lower core stability through active engagement and finally but most importantly your breathing.
-Deep and steady oxygen delivery because after all we are engaging in an aerobic activity.
+The major benefits will come from focusing in with true intention on your posture, stabilize your lower core through active engagement and finally, but most importantly, control your breathing.
+Deep and steady oxygen delivery is key because after all, we are engaging in an aerobic activity.
 This is all about breathing efficacy and the transference of that energy to our working muscles.
 If the directions were any more detailed it would become a difficult task to implement.
 So, get out there and get to steppin’.

 Mtn Climbers and Squats

 Another one for those looking to channel that higher storage of energy is one of my favorites paired with another fond flow.
 Notice how the flow of the exercises we are pairing are full body movements.
 This increases their efficiency and draws a more natural Hueman movement into our programs.
 This workout can be done at any intensity.
 70%-90%; by time; by rep range.
 It gets right down to business: Core, legs, shoulder girdle.